G-Core/product-documentation/documentation/waap/analytics.md

 * **Monitored requests**: total number of requests proceeded by WAAP.

-* **Policy—blocked**: View requests that were blocked because of a triggered default rule.
+* **Policy—blocked**: View requests that were blocked because of a triggered default policy.

 * **Custom rule—blocked**: View requests that were blocked because of a triggered custom rule created in your account.